CHI Attics

 They seem to be getting very popular?

-Most people don’t really want to move to a bigger house for obvious reasons, yet they need
+Most people don’t really want to move to a bigger house for obvious reasons, yet they need more space.
+An attic conversion will cost less than half the price of an extension.

 What about “By Law Approval?”